StefanGerlach/CarND-Vehicle-Detection/README.md

 In this repository I describe my approach to write a software pipeline that identifies other vehicles in a video file.
 The precise requirements of this project are:

-* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier "Linear SVM classifier"
+* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier "Linear SVM classifier".
-* Optionally, apply a color transform and append binned color features, as well as histograms of color, to HOG feature vector.
+* Apply a color transform and append binned color features, as well as histograms of color, to HOG feature vector.
 * Normalizing the features and randomize a selection for training and testing.
 * Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
 * Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.